chromaxyz/reflex/docs/IMPLEMENTERS.md

 The endpoint unpacks this message and executes the appropriate log instruction: `log0`, `log1`, `log2`, `log3` or `log4`, depending on the number of topics.

-## Reentracy guard
+## Reentrancy guard

 All `single-endpoint` modules and `multi-endpoint` modules `CALL` (not `DELEGATECALL`) the `Dispatcher` meaning that all operations happen inside of the `Dispatcher` storage context.
-This allows us to have a single global re-entrancy lock that can cover every storage modifiying method in the protocol.
+This allows us to have a single global reentrancy lock that can cover every storage modifying method in the protocol.

 There are exceptions however to this rule and these must be handled with great care namely: